-The most cherished memory of the Ukrainian period of my life is looking after the flowering plants in my parents’ garden (remember my roses? :)) That’s why, no matter how strapped for time I may be when visiting a new city, I always try to include a park or garden into my list of things to see.
-That was the case with Kyiv, Odessa, St. Petersburg, Margao, Hyderabad , Aurangabad and so many other places.
-And of course, I couldn’t miss Saheliyon-ki-Bari in Udaipur, often acclaimed as one of the most beautiful gardens in India.
+The most cherished memory of the Ukrainian period of my life is looking after the flowering plants in my parents’ garden (remember my roses? :)) That’s why, no matter how strapped for time I may be, I always try to include parks and gardens into my list of things to see in a new city.
+When visiting Udaipur, I couldn’t miss Saheliyon-ki-Bari, often acclaimed as one of the most beautiful gardens in India.

 Located near the splendid Fateh Sagar Lake, this place is a peaceful retreat amidst the lively streets.
 Although Udaipur is not one of the most recommended monsoon destinations, I deliberately chose to visit it during the rains in order to ditch the crowds – the city is as touristy as it gets.
 This allowed me to have the whole Saheliyon-ki-Bari garden almost entirely to myself 🙂 And what a lovely experience it is to breath in the sweet-smelling air, when scent of the flowers mixes with revitalizing fragrance of wet soil!
 The garden offers a profusion of plants, tastefully arranged along the alleys, around the fountains and on the flowerbeds.
 Bright bunches of bougainvillea were bending down offering a warm welcome to a handful of random visitors.

 Flowers of tender blue, radiant red, marvelous purple and cheerful yellow were the feast for the eyes.